kelvinlawson/pykaraoke/README.txt

 GP2X USAGE

 On the GP2X you will run PyKaraoke with the pykaraoke_mini interface (see above).
 This interface presents your song files in a long list.

 While viewing this list, use the joystick up and down to navigate to a song, or hold it down to scroll very rapidly.
-Use the left and right shoulder buttons to move a page at a time.
+Hold down the right shoulder buttons while you move the joystick up and down to move a page at a time.
+Press the joystick left or right to jump quickly to the next letter.

 Press B or X to select a song, and Y to exit.
 If you have supplied song titles and artist names with a titles.txt file (see below), you can change the sort order of the list with the A button.

+To change the font size both for the index and for .kar files, hold down the left shoulder button while you push the joystick left or right.

 ---------------------------------------------------------------------------